Conservation at Drusillas

 Drusillas cooperates closely with studbook keepers who collect data on animals held in collections, and enter it into a studbook.
 This information includes details on which animal is related to which and monitors all the births, deaths and movements of animals between collections.

-Drusillas has been recognised by the International Species Information System (ISIS) for its high level of data accuracy.
+Drusillas has been recognised by the Zoo Information Management System (ZIMS) for its high level of data accuracy.
 Animal records are important to animal collections; they are a bit like the records that doctors keep on humans.
-ISIS maintains the information provided by the zoological community on an international scale, so its members can track the movement of an animal along with its genetic background.
+ZIMS maintains the information provided by the zoological community on an international scale, so its members can track the movement of an animal along with its genetic background.
 Drusillas falls into the top 5% of all zoos worldwide that use the animal record keeping system for their high level of data precision.

 Keeper Training and Studies